nexiality/documentation/expressions/WEBexpression.md

 notation:
 - **allPass** - `true` means all the executed web operations were successful, or `false` means one or more web operations had failed.
-- **results** - a list of web operation results, in the order of the their execution:
+- **results** - a list of web operation results, in the order of the executions:
   - **operation** - the web operation performed.
   - **result** - the result of the web operation performed which is `PASS` or `FAIL`.
-  - **error** - the error, if any, ocurred to a failed web operation.
+  - **error** - the error, if any, occurred to a failed web operation.

 Following is the JSON-like sample of the Web Execution result:
 ```text